wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 }
 ```

-Note that you currently need to obtain the encrypted biometry key yourself - you have to use `FingerprintManager.CryptoObject` or integration with Android `KeyStore` to do so.
+Note that you currently need to obtain the encrypted biometry key yourself - you have to use `BiometricPrompt.CryptoObject` or integration with Android `KeyStore` to do so.